encord-team/frontend-assignment/README.md

 ### Constraints

-We do not want features like piece rotation, scoring, levels and so on in this game as we want to keep it constrained and be able to evaluate submissions fairly.
-As mentioned we want you to spend 4hrs or so on this.
+We do not want you to implement features like piece rotation, scoring, levels and so on in this game as we want to keep the scope constrained so that we are able to evaluate submissions fairly.
+As mentioned we want you to spend 4 hours or so on this.

 ## Evaluation

-We are not looking for the perfect tetris game but one that illustrates you can build the appropriate thing for the time you have - which is an essential part of working at a startup.
+We are not looking for the perfect tetris game but rather one that illustrates you can build the appropriate thing for the time you have, which is an essential part of working at a startup.

-The submission will be evaluated on a number of criteria including:
+Your submission will be evaluated on a number of criteria including:

 - Functionality matching the brief
 - UI and UX